 World Food Prize Michigan Youth Institute develops employability skills

-Check out this unique learning experience that fosters employability skills and career exploration.
+Check out this unique learning experience that fosters employability skills and so much more.

-The World Food Prize Michigan Youth Institute is an experience where youth in grades 8-12 explore critical global challenges and exciting ways to make a difference here and around the world.
-World Food Prize Michigan Youth Institute is a one-day event where youth present their own research and recommendations on how to solve key global challenges in a short speech and small group discussions with other youth and Michigan State University (MSU) faculty, staff and students.
+The WFPMIYI is an experience where youth in grades 8-12 explore critical global challenges and exciting ways to make a difference here and around the world.
+WFPMIYI is a one-day event where youth present their own research and recommendations on how to solve key global challenges in a short speech and small group discussions with other youth and MSU faculty, staff and students.
 It is held both on the MSU main campus in East Lansing, Michigan, as well as offered virtually.
 Participants also participate in immersion experiences with MSU faculty and scientists in some of MSU’s laboratories and facilities, or dive into immersive, problem-solving discussions online.

 Michigan State University Extension and Michigan 4-H Youth Development helps to prepare young people for successful futures.
 For more information or resources on career exploration, workforce preparation, financial education, or entrepreneurship, email us at 4-HCareerPrep@anr.msu.edu.